acli/artist-tools/README.md

 ### check_midi_keyboard

-Some MIDI controllers (for example the Nektar SE49) do not have a LED or a display for transposition by semitones.
+Some MIDI controllers (for example the Nektar SE49) do not show you if you’ve transposed by semitones.
-If you’ve transposed by semitones there’s no way (unless you have absolute pitch) to know how to get back.
+So once you’ve transposed by semitones there’s no way (unless you have absolute pitch) to know how to cancel it.
 This small script shows you what note you’ve pressed so you can cancel any transpositions.

+This is basically a cruder version of aseqdump, but shows you note names instead of note numbers.

 Requires [MIDI::ALSA](https://metacpan.org/pod/MIDI::ALSA)